Main Content

 Two topic papers of eight pages (of text...not including the title page, Abstract, and reference page(s)) in length relating to a specific HD or DSCA topic are required.
 Students may also choose to expand upon a topic brought up during the weekly discussion forums, as long as the subject matter falls within the themes of the course.

-The U.S. Northern Command (NORTHCOM) has published a list of recommended research topics.
+The U.S. Northern Command (NORTHCOM) has published a list of recommended research topics (download the document under Research Topics for an expansive list).
 This is a great resource for ideas for your papers.
 I recommend taking a look.

 Here are a few other ideas: